julienjpk/setmeup/README.md

    In the example above, this was 44561.
 2. Then, SMU will ask for a username to use on your machine.
    Depending on what you are provisioning, you might need to provide a sudoer here.
-3. Finally, SMU will send you the public end of an ED25519 key pair.
+3. Finally, SMU will send you the public end of an ECDSA key pair.
    You will need to ensure this key pair can be used to login to your machine with the username provided above.
    Typically, this means adding the public key to that user's `~/.ssh/authorized_keys`.